 Postpartum Bleeding

-In the beginning, this bleeding will look and feel like a very heavy period and will change over time.
-Occasionally you may also notice some blood clots on your pad/underwear or falling into the toilet when you use the bathroom.
+Vaginal bleeding is expected whether you have a vaginal delivery or a C-section.
+At first, this bleeding will look and feel like a very heavy period and will change over time.
+Occasionally, you may also notice some blood clots on your pad/underwear or falling into the toilet when you use the bathroom.

 Cramping is normal and expected as the uterus decreases in size; however, a sudden increase in abdominal pain, fever, or foul odor would be out of the ordinary and a reason to seek medical care.

-Bleeding will resemble a heavy period with some clots.
-It is not uncommon to pass clots up to the size of the palm of your hand.
+After you’ve just given birth to your baby, bleeding will resemble a heavy period with some clots.
+It is not uncommon to pass clots up to the size of the palm of your hand, so if this happens to you, there’s no need to panic.
+This will be especially noticeable when you sit on the toilet or stand after lying down for a period of time.

-Bleeding 10-14 days postpartum
+Bleeding 10-14 Days Postpartum

 When will the bleeding stop?

-• Nurse your baby.
-Nursing your baby will help your uterus cramp down.
+• Nurse your baby: Nursing your baby will help your uterus cramp down.

-It is very important to pay attention to how you are feeling.
-If you are bleeding yet feeling completely normal otherwise, perform the above interventions.
-If you are feeling dizzy, faint, or otherwise unwell after resting, eating, and drinking this is a cause for concern.
+If you’re bleeding yet feeling completely normal otherwise, perform the above interventions.
+If you’re feeling dizzy, faint, or otherwise unwell after resting, eating, and drinking, this is a cause for concern, and you should talk to your provider about how you’re feeling.

 Posted in